Park Lane Block 5A

 UDIA NSW Meriton Awards for Excellence 2015

-The location offers a rare opportunity for city apartment living with direct frontage and west facing views over a very active urban park .
-The challenge was twofold; to maximise the park view whilst maintaining privacy and thermal comfort for the occupant; and, to present a controlled and beautiful facade that acts as a ‘backdrop’ to the park, devoid of the usual ‘detritus of living’ that typically gathers on balconies.
+Park Lane Block 5A offers a rare opportunity for city apartment living with direct frontage and west-facing views over a highly active urban park.
+The challenge was twofold: to maximise the park view while maintaining privacy and thermal comfort for residents, and to create a controlled, beautiful facade that acts as a backdrop to the park—free from the usual detritus of living that typically gathers on balconies.

 The facade solution features a uniquely coloured and patterned glass that refracts light as a sophisticated and dynamic play of organic patterns, further articulated by arrays of sliding balcony screens that offer individual residents control of their privacy, climate and acoustics, promoting year-round active use of their loggia space.